Kitchen Layout 101: The Kitchen Work Triangle & Zones

 Is the kitchen work triangle concept completely outdated?

 Not necessarily.
-While the criticisms of the work triangle can certainly be valid, I don't think it's time to toss the concept down the garbage disposal.
+While the criticisms of the kitchen work triangle rule can certainly be valid, I don’t think it’s time to toss the concept down the garbage disposal.

 I like to treat the work triangle approach as a starting place.
 When it comes to design, rules are meant to be broken.
 But there should be a reason to do so.